abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 * Let's examine what we've done in the `Index.js` file.

 * Firstly, we've defined our `createModal` and `editModal` modals by using the [ABP Modals](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Modals).
-Then, we've created the DataTable and fetch our books by using the dynamic JavaScript proxy function (`bookStore.books.book.getList`) (It sends a request to the **GetListAsync** method that we've defined in the `BookAppService`, under the hook) and we've shown them in the table with an id named "BooksTable".
+Then, we've created the DataTable and fetched our books by using the dynamic JavaScript proxy function (`bookStore.books.book.getList`) (It sends a request to the **GetListAsync** method that we've defined in the `BookAppService` under the hook) and we've shown them in the table with an id named "BooksTable".

-* Now let's run the application and navigate to **/Books** route to see how our Book page looks.
+* Now let's run the application and navigate to the **/Books** route to see how our Book page looks.

 ![Demo](./demo.png)

-We need to see a page like in the above image.
-Our app is working properly, we can continue to development.
+We need to see a page similar to the image above.
+Our app is working properly, we can continue developing.

 > If you are stuck in any point, you can examine the [source codes](https://github.com/EngincanV/ABP-Many-to-Many-Relationship-Demo).